ybai55/Mutant/doc/adr/1-first-mvp-architecture/mvp-architecture.md

 ## Consequences

-- We can start by implementing this architecture in a very simple way using the existing Chroma PoC: SQLite, FastAPI, etc.
+- We can start by implementing this architecture in a very simple way using the existing Mutant PoC: SQLite, FastAPI, etc.
-- There will be a strong abstraction layer between the Chroma Client and the backend.
+- There will be a strong abstraction layer between the Mutant Client and the backend.
 This will allow continued and constant evolution of the backend without disruption to public APIs.
 - Install will be simplified and reliable in that the user will not